dmarx/Topological-Anomaly-Detection/README.md

 * pandas
 * scipy

-The pandas requirement is just a convenience to return the outlier scores as a pandas.Series.
+The pandas requirement is just a convenience to return the outlier scores as a `pandas.Series`.
 To break this requirement, modify the return value of `calculate_anomaly_scores` to just return the `scores` variable (a dict) instead of wrapping it in a pandas.Series.

 Usage